eightysteele/mapnik-clj/README.md

 If you're still stuck, another option is this [Homebrew recipe](http: //trac.mapnik.org/wiki/MacInstallation/Homebrew).

-## Unubtu

-To install it on Ubuntu:
+To install it on Ubuntu, fire up your command line and type:

 ```bash
 sudo apt-get install build-essential curl wget python-software-properties